-Why We Still Obsess Over JonBenét Ramsey's Murder
+Why the Murder of JonBenét Ramsey Became a National Obsession: Anatomy of a Shocking Crime - E!
+Online

 Neither Patsy nor John sat down for a formal interview with investigators until April 30, 1997, and right afterward they tried to explain to reporters why it had taken so long to sit down with the police.

-"Let me address it very directly: I did not kill my daughter JonBenet," John Ramsey said.
-"There have been innuendoes that she had been or was sexually molested.
-I can tell you that those were the most hurtful innuendoes to us as a family.
+"Let me address it very directly: I did not kill my daughter JonBenét," John Ramsey said.
+"There have been innuendos that she had been or was sexually molested.
+I can tell you that those were the most hurtful innuendos to us as a family.
 They are totally false.
 JonBenét and I had a very close relationship.
 I will miss her dearly the rest of my life."

 Added Patsy, "I'm appalled that anyone would think that John or I would be involved in such a hideous, heinous crime.
 But let me assure you that I did not kill JonBenét and did not have anything to do with this."